stacks-network/docs/src/pages/understand-stacks/integrate-stacking.md

 - Add stacking action
 - Display stacking status

--> Alternatively to integration using JS libraries, you can [use the CLI](https://gist.github.com/kantai/c261ca04114231f0f6a7ce34f0d2499b).
+-> Alternatively to integration using JS libraries, you can use the [Rust CLI](https://gist.github.com/kantai/c261ca04114231f0f6a7ce34f0d2499b) or [JS CLI](https://github.com/blockstack/stacks.js/tree/master/packages/cli).

 ## Requirements

 First, you'll need to understand the [Stacking mechanism](/understand-stacks/stacking).

-You'll also need [NodeJS](https://nodejs.org/en/download/) `8.12.0` or higher to complete this tutorial.
+You'll also need [NodeJS](https://nodejs.org/en/download/) `12.10.0` or higher to complete this tutorial.
 You can verify your installation by opening up your terminal and run the following command:

 ```bash
 node --version